-Super healthy and crazy delicious, this beautifully-hued soup is sure to become a favorite with young and old alike at your dinner table!
+Super healthy and crazy delicious, this beautifully-hued Carrot Coriander Soup is sure to become a favorite with young and old alike at your dinner table!

 Scott and I are currently in London, visiting our daughter Cait and her family.
 We love visiting this bustling metropolis and simply living daily life here.
 Our London family includes four children, 10 years old and under, so life is never boring.
 We love spending time with the little ones, but it’s also wonderful having one on one time with Cait during the school hours.
 We’ll often jump on the Tube (the London underground) or in the car with her and head out to some fun destination.

 One morning last week, after being out all morning, Cait asked if we’d like soup for lunch.
 It was a cool, cloudy, damp (typical London) fall day and soup sounded wonderful.
 She pulled out a big bunch of carrots and a few other ingredients and, before I knew it, there was a large pot simmering away on the stove, sending a delicious aroma throughout the house.

 It was a wonderful lunch; warm, fragrant, beautifully-hued soup, a simple green salad and warm, crusty bread.
 Cait shared that the soup recipe, Carrot Coriander Soup, was from Fine Cooking.
 I’d never heard of Carrot Coriander Soup but, after doing a bit of research, discovered it’s a very common soup, both here in England and also in Ireland.